-Grants will be awarded up to a maximum of £20,000 per farm business.
+Grants will be awarded up to a maximum of £30,000 per farm business/Business Reference Number (BRN).
 However, this may require to be adjusted downwards depending on the number and value of applications received for the scheme.

 Who can apply?

-Farmers whose man-made floodbanks were damaged by flooding between 5 December, 2015 and 9 January, 2016 in the following local authority areas are eligible to apply:
+Farmers whose man-made floodbanks were damaged by flooding during the Autumn of 2023 in the following Local Authority Areas are eligible to apply: